The smoke alarms in your apartment are there for your protection.

 - Unattended cooking is the #1 cause of residential fires.
 Stay in the kitchen and keep an eye on your stove.
-Wear short or close-fitting sleeves and turn pan handles inward to prevent spills and burns.
+Wear short or close-fitting sleeves and turn pan handles toward the back of the stove to prevent spills and burns.

 - Keep cooking surfaces clean to prevent food and grease build-up.